If you’re looking for the best places to see cherry blossoms in Taiwan, this post is for you!

 What really sets Wuling Farm apart from other Taiwan blossom spots is its sheer amount of cherry trees.
 The massive farm located in Heping District, Taichung, is home to more than 20,000 cherry trees!
 These include Taiwan cherry, Oshima cherry, Yaezakura cherry, and the Wusheh cherry.
 Some of the best flower viewing spots include the Peach Garden, Wuling Road, and Tea Garden Trail.

 Just a heads up, since Wuling Farm is a popular attraction during cherry blossom season, the government usually caps the number of daily visitors.
 For this reason, it’s best to join an organized tour to guarantee access.
-The Wuling Farm Cherry Blossom Festival will run from February 7-28 in 2023.
+The Wuling Farm Cherry Blossom Festival ran from February 8-29, 2024 and similar dates are expected for 2025.

-Best time to go: mid-February to early March
+- Best time to go: February to early March

 Hsinchu Park